rebcabin/masr/specs.md

 For example, any `LogicalConstant` is an `expr`, and any `expr` is an `asr-term`.
 These sets stand in _subset_ relations.
 We can also check that `LogicalConstant` is _not_ a `ttype`.
-Tests like this are in `core_test.clj`.
+Many examples of tests like this are in
+`core_test.clj`.
+Reading the tests and stepping through them in the debugger is a great way to learn MASR.

 MASR types are recursive.
-Bigger types are defined in terms of smaller types, all the way to a handful of primitive _atoms_.
-All the fields of big entities are checked against specs, all the way down to the atoms.
+Bigger types are defined in terms of smaller types, all the way to a handful of primitive _atomic_ types.
+All fields of big entities are checked against specs, all the way down to the atoms.